roxanaff/travel-assistant/documentation/stage-1-features/packing-checklist.md

 The default list deliberately does not include a phone.

-## Stage 1 completion

-Packing implementation, responsive behavior, and manual verification are complete.

 ## Beyond Stage 1

-Future packing directions are recorded in [budget and packing](../future/budget-and-packing.md).
+Future packing directions are recorded in the [product roadmap](../roadmap.md).